MSRConnections/Azure-training-course/Day 1/HOL Creating website with Django and Bing Maps/HOL.md

 	>_Entering the username and password_

 1. Click **Quick Connect** and Upload all files using the FileZilla.
 Navigate to your local Django site on the left and navigate to site\wwwroot on the remote.
 Then upload the **DjangoApplication** and **site-packages** folder to remote.
-And you need also need to remove the pre-created file **hostingstart.html**
+And you also need to remove the pre-created file **hostingstart.html**

 	![Uploading all files](images/ftp-put.png?raw=true)